Shuhei113/portfolio-Shuhei/database_report/README.md

 # Database Project – Online Retail (Normalized Schema and SQL Queries)

-This project was submitted as a final assignment for the Database course at Hitotsubashi University.
+This project was submitted as a final assignment for the Database course at Hitotsubashi University(Grade:A).
 It demonstrates normalization, relational schema design, and SQL-based analysis using a real-world dataset.

 ###  Final Report (in Japanese)